“Mommy, why does racism exist?”

-What a huge question from an inquisitive eight-year-old girl.
+What a huge question from an inquisitive eight-year-old girl in the wake of recent white supremacy demonstrations in Charlottesville, Virginia.
 What a huge question for a loving mother, my friend, to answer that day on the drive home from school.
-Why does racism exist?
-And how, as believers, should we respond while helping our children understand?

 What’s a mom to say to her children?

 To put it bluntly, racism is a bold manifestation of the worst of humanity.
 It is evil.
 To believe that one group of people, your own race, has more value or worth than another is pure arrogance.

 You might explain to your kids that racism has been around a long time.
 The Hutus killed millions of Tutsis in Rwanda in 1994.
 The Nazis killed millions of Jews during World War II.
 And, of course, in our own country the Civil War was fought over the belief that the Black race was inferior to the caucasian race and therefore could be bought and sold as property.

 Not to oversimplify, but to be truthfully concise: racism exists because sin exists.

 Everyone is born a sinner and racism is one kind of sin.
 Therefore, the sin of racism exists because people—even believers—haven’t fully surrendered our hearts, lives, thoughts, and opinions to God.
 Racism exists because sometimes we still choose what we want: our own agenda, our own comforts, our own ideas instead of God’s.

 It is God who created us in His image, after His likeness (Genesis 1:27).
 So to suggest that any group of people is in some way sub-human or sub-par is to judge the God who created them.
 It isn’t simply degrading to the people; it’s degrading to the Creator.

 If it’s this serious—and it is—then why is it so prevalent?